Simplifying the Customer Experience

 We have all experienced the frustration of receiving answers to questions we asked, but not the ones we didn’t.
 This often happens when we are not well-versed in the subject, and we don’t quite know how to phrase our question, or what the follow-up questions should be.
 The agent is an expert, should recognize that we are struggling to ask all the right questions, and should ask and answer them for us.

 These are just a few of the more common examples of how to simplify the the delivery of your ideal customer experience.
 At Centerfirst, we build our customer experience training and call monitoring programs around these elements, without losing sight of the important regulatory components of running a pharma call center.
-If you would like to chat about more ideas and best practices for simplifying your customer’s experience, please call me (317-797-2244) or drop me a note at (firstname.lastname@example.org).
+We address these components and more in our CX Framework, designed to help contact centers solve real problems and obtain the most value from their customer interactions.
+If you would like to chat about more ideas and best practices for simplifying your customer’s experience, please contact us.